Weekend in Umea

-If you like open-air sports, Umea and its surroundings have plenty of beautiful natural scenery to offer.
+If you like outdoor sports, Umea and its surroundings have plenty of beautiful natural scenery to offer.
 Take your pick from long running trails, hiking trails, canoe rentals and miles of cycle paths.
-Guests at Scandic Plaza Umeå and Scandic Umeå Syd are always welcome to borrow one of our bikes free of charge.
+Guests at Scandic Plaza Umea and Scandic Umea Syd are always welcome to borrow one of our bikes free of charge.

-- IKSU (one of the biggest exercise facilities in Europe)
+- IKSU (one of the largest exercise facilities in Europe)

 - Hamptjarnsstugan cottage

 - Brantberget, a small ski slope in the city centre